rkhidesh/100-Days-Of-Code/Log.md

 ## Day 13

 ### Today's progress:
-Day 13 was all about debugging which I enjoyed actually.
+Day 13 was all about debugging which I enjoyed, actually.
 I used my brain and a debugger called Thonny to solve problems.
 ![image](https://user-images.githubusercontent.com/102761065/168442636-9a3df214-c71b-4b45-855e-edeef60c93d5.png)

 ### Thoughts: